 In 2012-2014, MLP Pruszków I Sp. z o.o., MLP Pruszków II Sp. z o.o. and MLP Pruszków III received decisions concerning change of perpetual usufruct charge.
-As per these decision, the total potential amount to be paid, calculated as of 31 December 2023, is PLN 34,442 thousand.
+As per these decision, the total potential amount to be paid, calculated as of 31 December 2022, is PLN 30,038 thousand.
 The management board of the companies does not accept the amount of the fees, and the matter has been referred to court.
-The District Governor did not take into account the expenses incurred by the companies.
+The governor did not take into account the expenses incurred by the companies when calculating the fee amounts.

-In previous years and in the current year, the Group recognised a provision for a portion of potential claims by the Pruszków governor due to changes in the perpetual usufruct fee, in the total amount of PLN 10,450 thousand.
+In previous years and in the current year, the Group recognised a provision for a portion of potential claims by the Pruszków governor due to changes in the perpetual usufruct fee, in the total amount of PLN 9,289 thousand.